 While health care executives acknowledge that data is critical, some struggled with how to use data to measure the impact of their health equity efforts.
 Some had specific tactical goals and clear measures to track progress related to improved quality, outcomes, drivers of health, and the workforce.
 Others were still defining their goals and measurements.

-Data can be a powerful tool for gaining broader organizational support.
-Many executives discussed how their organizations or physicians had never looked at their data by race before simply because they had never been asked to.
+Data can be a powerful tool for gaining broader organisational support.
+Many executives discussed how their organisations or physicians had never looked at their data by race before simply because they had never been asked to.
 By looking at their data in new ways, many described the experience as eye-opening.
 Data that demonstrates how patient outcomes differ by race can demonstrate the importance of addressing health equity.
 Data can also show where well-intentioned efforts are falling short.
 For example:

 • One health system executive used data to show that Black mothers and infants had a mortality rate that was three times higher than other races.
 This information was presented to the board/CEO and used to create a clear baseline.
-The organization set a goal to reduce it by a certain percentage.
+The organisation set a goal to reduce it by a certain percentage.

 • Another health system executive said doctors pride themselves on being inclusive and sensitive to health equity.
 However, the data showed that Black women were far less likely than white women to receive mammograms.
 One doctor was puzzled because she treated all patients the same—by giving them the same reminder to get an annual mammogram.
 “That’s the problem,” the executive said.
 “For someone who have never had a mammogram, a reminder might not work.
 They might need a discussion on the importance of mammograms and help with identifying where to get one that is convenient.
 Different patients need different messaging.”